keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 executed.

-After executing the load tests, a `post-deployment` evaluation is performed, in which the response time of the deployed workloads is evaluated.
+After executing the load tests, a `post-deployment` evaluation is performed, to compare the response time measured by the load tests with a threshold you have defined.

-Finally, if all checks have passed, the application proceeds into the `promotion` phase.
+If this evaluation is successful, the application proceeds into the `promotion` phase.
 This is the phase where the GitHub personal access token we created earlier is used to trigger the GitHub action to promote the deployed version into the next stage.

+#### Metadata

 In addition to the pre-/post-deployment checks and the promotion task, the `KeptnAppContext` also contains a `metadata` property that